scalyr/scalyr-tool/README.md

 `--no-createSummaries`.
 If you will be invoking the same query repeatedly (e.g. in a script), you may want to use the timeseries query command rather than `numeric-query`.

-The commands take the same options and return the same data, but for `timeseries-query` invocations we create a timeseries on the backend for each unique filter/function pair.
-Timeseries queries execute near-instantaneously, and avoid exhausting your query execution limit (see below).
+The commands take the same options and return the same data, but for `timeseries-query` invocations without `--no-createSummaries` we create a timeseries on the backend for each unique filter/function pair.
+This query will execute near-instantaneously, and avoid exhausting your query execution limit (see below).

 Here are some usage examples: